Agentic coding with R workshop

 Looking forward to seeing you during the workshop!

-Join our workshop on Dealing with Duplicate Data in R, which is a part of our workshops for Ukraine series!
+Join our workshop on A practical introduction to multiple imputation of missing data with the R-package mice, which is a part of our workshops for Ukraine series!

 Here’s some more info: